KhronosGroup/Vulkan-Headers/BUILD.md

 - *install_dir*`/share/vulkan/registry` : The registry files found in the
   `registry` directory of this repository

-The `uninstall` target can be used to remove the above files from the install directory.

 ### Usage in CMake

 The library provides a Config file for CMake, once installed it can be found via `find_package`.